 Investing involves risks, including the potential of losing money or the decline in value of the investment.
 Performance is not guaranteed.
 Two main risks related to fixed income investing are interest rate risk and credit risk.
 Typically, when interest rates rise, there is a corresponding decline in the market value of bonds.
 Credit risk refers to the possibility that the issuer of the bond will not be able to make principal and interest payments.
 Furthermore, high-yield bonds are considered to be speculative with respect to the payment of interest and the return of principal and involve greater risks than higher-grade issues.
 Asset allocation and diversification strategies do not guarantee profit and may not protect against loss.
 Neither UBS Financial Services Inc. nor its employees (including its Financial Advisors) provide tax or legal advice.
 You should consult with your legal counsel and/or your accountant or tax professional regarding the legal or tax implications of a particular suggestion, strategy or investment, including any estate planning strategies, before you invest or implement.
 Market fluctuation, account and administrative fees, and other charges will impact the amounts ultimately available for distribution from a Donor-Advised Fund or private foundation.
-Important information about Advisory and Brokerage Services-As a firm providing wealth management services to clients, UBS Financial Services Inc. offers both investment advisory and brokerage services.
-These services are separate and distinct, differ in material ways and are governed by different laws and separate arrangements.
-It is important that clients understand the ways in which we conduct business and that they carefully read the agreements and disclosures that we provide to them about the products or services we offer.
-For more information on the distinctions between our brokerage and investment advisory services, please speak with your Financial Advisor or visit our website at ubs.com/workingwithus.
+As a firm providing wealth management services to clients, UBS Financial Services Inc. offers investment advisory services in its capacity as an SEC-registered investment advisory services and brokerage services in its capacity as an SEC-registered broker-dealer.
+Investment advisory services and brokerage services are separate and distinct, differ in material ways and are governed by different laws and separate arrangements.
+It is important that you understand the ways in which we conduct business, and that you carefully read the agreements and disclosures that we provide to you about the products or services we offer.
+For more information, please review the client relationship summary provided at ubs.com/relationshipsummary, or ask your UBS Financial Advisor for a copy.
 In providing financial planning services, we may act as a broker-dealer or investment adviser, depending on whether we charge a fee for the service.
 The nature and scope of the services are detailed in the documents and reports provided to you as part of the service.
 Financial planning does not alter or modify in any way a client's existing account(s) or the terms and conditions of any account agreements they may have with UBS.
 For more information, speak with your Financial Advisor.
 Insurance products are made available by UBS Financial Services Inc. Insurance Agency or other insurance licensed subsidiaries of UBS Financial Services Inc. through third-party unaffiliated insurance companies.
 For the complete list of UBS private bank and wealth management awards, visit ubs.com/awards.
 Accolades are independently determined and awarded by their respective publications.
 Neither UBS Financial Services Inc. nor its employees pay a fee in exchange for these ratings.
 Accolades can be based on a variety of criteria, including length of service compliance records, client satisfaction, assets under management, revenue, type of clientele and more.
-For information on a particular rating, please visit ubs.com/us/en/designation-disclosures. © UBS 2019.
+For information on a particular rating, please visit ubs.com/us/en/designation-disclosures. © UBS 2022.
 All rights reserved.
 The key symbol and UBS are among the registered and unregistered trademarks of UBS.
-UBS Financial Services Inc. Expiration: 8/31/20 Approval Code: IS1903718 2019-189315 For more information Ask your UBS Financial Advisor about the following Advanced Planning Insights.
+UBS Financial Services Inc. is a subsidiary of UBS AG.
+Member FINRA/SIPC.
+2022-767188, Exp.: 07/31/2023, IS2203842 For more information Ask your UBS Financial Advisor about the following publications.